1894 South Dakota gubernatorial election

 The 1894 South Dakota gubernatorial election was held on November 6, 1894.
 Incumbent Republican Governor Charles H. Sheldon ran for re-election to a second term.
 Despite facing a thread of defeat at the Republican convention, Sheldon was renominated unanimously.
 In the general election, he faced Populist nominee Isaac Howe, a Spink County Judge; James A. Ward, the former state chairman of the South Dakota Democratic Party; and Prohibition nominee M. D. Alexander.
 The election was largely a replay of the gubernatorial elections of 1890 and 1892, with the Farmers' Alliance candidate placing second and the Democratic nominee placing a distant third.
-This time, however, Sheldon won an outright majority and the Democratic Party's vote share shrunk to just 11%, its worst performance in state history.
+This time, however, Sheldon won an outright majority and the Democratic Party's vote share shrank to just 11%, its worst performance in state history.